 6.2 You agree that, if we commit an Event of Default, the Electricity Authority may assign our rights and obligations under this Agreement to another electricity retailer (“Recipient Retailer”).
 The terms of this Agreement on assignment under this clause will be amended to:

-athe standard terms that the Recipient Retailer would normally have offered you immediately before the Event of Default occurred; or
+the standard terms that the Recipient Retailer would normally have offered you immediately before the Event of Default occurred; or

-bsuch other terms that are more advantageous to you than the Recipient Retailer’s standard terms, as the Recipient Retailer and the Electricity Authority agree; and
+such other terms that are more advantageous to you than the Recipient Retailer’s standard terms, as the Recipient Retailer and the Electricity Authority agree; and

-cinclude a minimum term in respect of which you must pay an amount for cancelling the Agreement before the expiry of the minimum term.
+include a minimum term in respect of which you must pay an amount for cancelling the Agreement before the expiry of the minimum term.

 7 MEDICALLY DEPENDENT CONSUMERS

 7.1 If you believe that you or someone living with you is a medically dependent consumer or a vulnerable consumer, please notify us by providing a Notice of Potential Medically Dependent Consumer Status Form obtained from your healthcare provider.
-You have an ongoing responsibility as our subscriber to keep us informed of any changes to such circumstances.
-Such information may be relevant to any decision we make regarding your energy supply.
+You have an ongoing responsibility as our customer to keep us informed of any changes to such circumstances.
+Such information may be relevant to any decision we make regarding your supply.

 7.2 We will comply with the Electricity Authority’s guidelines for medically dependent consumers found here at www.ea.govt.nz/operations.